WillNilges/pubsite/linux_seminar_files/LinuxNotes.md

 **Minics > Unics > Unix > Minix > Linux.**

 Unix was designed after the development of a different system called Minics which was super overengineered and basically unusable.
-Important aspects of Minics:
+Important aspects of UNIX:

-    Clarity: Modular design, simple file structure, and straightforward system calls.
+- Clarity: Modular design, simple file structure, and straightforward system calls.
-    Portability: Written in C, UNIX is aimed for wide-scale use and adoption.
+- Portability: Written in C, UNIX is aimed for wide-scale use and adoption.
-“A basis in C means Unix is adaptable and easy to run on a variety of hardware.”
+- “A basis in C means Unix is adaptable and easy to run on a variety of hardware.”
-Simultaneity: Sustains multiple users and workflows.
+- Simultaneity: Sustains multiple users and workflows.
 Kernel and user stay separate.

 GNU began development when Richard Stallman decided that he wanted to use computers in an environment where he could freely share software with his peers without the burden of licensing and what not.
 He left his research position at MIT to pursue this project instead, as remaining at MIT would mean not being able to distribute it freely.